cpuheater/cause-life-is-a-game/README.md

 An algorithm might have one or many extensions.
 You can determine the name of the algorithm and the type of the extension from the name of the file.

 ### List of algorithms:
-* ppo  - Proximal Policy Optimization Algorithms (https://arxiv.org/abs/1707.06347)
+* ppo  - Proximal Policy Optimization Algorithm (https://arxiv.org/abs/1707.06347)
 * ppo_lstm - ppo with recurrent policy using LSTM
 * ppo_gru - ppo with recurrent policy using GRU
 * sac_dis - Soft Actor-Critic for Discrete Action Settings (https://arxiv.org/abs/1910.07207)